 For a structures role, a degree in mechanical engineering may be acceptable as well as Aeronautics or Aerospace.

-Characteristics or other skills one should have when it comes to my job are problem solving skills, interpersonal and communication skills, analytical skills (engineering mechanics, statics and stress).
+Characteristics or other skills one should have when it comes to my job are problem-solving skills, interpersonal and communication skills, analytical skills (engineering mechanics, statics and stress).
 Excel is very useful, Word to a lesser extent.
 CAD (Autocad, Catia) and FEA are a plus.
 Most importantly, a desire to never stop learning and the humility to accept constructive criticism and advice from those around you (colleagues, AMEs, everyone you deal with).

 What's the coolest thing about your job?

-I enjoy the analytical and problem solving aspects of the job.
+I enjoy the analytical and problem-solving aspects of the job.
 Drawing up the designs, running the models and crunching the numbers.
 The most rewarding aspect is when you work with other people to arrive at the best solution, leveraging off the expertise of everyone involved and not just your own.
 When this is done well you build good relationships and respect and you know that your contribution is appreciated.

 As an engineer within Airbus AP, you will also have the opportunity to transfer internally to all parts of Airbus Worldwide.

-Another great aspect working at Airbus Australia Pacific is the opportunity to manage your own projects and to develop all parts of it.
+Another great aspect of working at Airbus Australia Pacific is the opportunity to manage your own projects and to develop all parts of it.
 This may seem cliché but it is not.
 Traditionally in the big aerospace companies in the USA and Europe, engineers are organised in silos that perform one function.
 Simplistically, one engineer determines the loads, another designs the part, the next checks the static strength and another checks the fatigue life.
 In Australia our teams are too small for this approach to work, so each engineer has to do it all.
-As a graduate in Airbus AP this will give you a multiskilled background that is becoming more and more valued overseas where this is not the norm.
+As a graduate in Airbus AP, this will give you a multiskilled background that is becoming more and more valued overseas where this is not the norm.
 This is why I was recently successful for a position in Airbus SAS in Toulouse, France.

 What are the limitations of your job?